EVADE: LLM-Based Explanation Generation and Validation for Error Detection in NLI: LLM versus Human Validation

 When comparing the overlaps, we observe strong similarity.
 The majority of human-validated labels are also confirmed by the LLM validation process.
 We thereby compute the precision and recall of LLM-validated labels by considering the VariErr labels as the gold standard, varying the validation threshold from 0.1 to 0.9.

 Figures \ref{fig:threshold}b-\ref{fig:threshold}c present the results.
 For precision, all models start around P=0.5 when $\tau$=0.
 Larger models exhibit a generally increasing trend as the threshold rises, whereas smaller models show more fluctuation and a noticeable decline when the threshold exceeds 0.6.
-This pattern suggests low thresholds effectively filter out low-confidence predictions and reduce false positives.
+This pattern suggests that low thresholds effectively filter out low-confidence predictions and reduce false positives.
 Still, for smaller models, overly high thresholds begin to remove true positives as well, leading to a drop in precision.
 Regarding recall, all models across different validation scenarios exhibit a consistent decreasing trend as the threshold increases, with a particularly sharp decline beginning around 0.7.
-This occurs because higher thresholds exclude more true positive labels, thereby reducing the overall recall value.
+This occurs because higher thresholds exclude more true-positive labels, thereby reducing the overall recall.
 Among the three validation modes, \textit{all-llm} is the most conservative: it validates substantially fewer labels and yields lower recall than the other two modes.

 Overall, excessively low validation thresholds introduce numerous unreliable labels, while overly high thresholds risk discarding valid ones.
 An optimal threshold should balance precision and recall.
-Considering these metrics together with the KLD scores, we select the low KLD point that corresponds to relatively high precision and recall values as our final validation threshold (detailed in Appendix \ref{appx:validation-threshold} Table~\ref{tab:validation_threshold}).
-Interestingly, the selected thresholds closely align with the average validation scores reported in Table~\ref{tab:avg_val_combined} across most models and prompting settings, supporting the calibration of validation scores as meaningful indicators where low scores generally correspond to genuine annotation errors.
+Considering these metrics together with the KL divergence, we select the threshold with low KL divergence that also corresponds to relatively high precision and recall values as our final validation threshold (detailed in Appendix \ref{appx:validation-threshold} Table~\ref{tab:validation_threshold}).
+Interestingly, the selected thresholds closely align with the average validation scores reported in Table~\ref{tab:avg_val_combined} across most models and prompting settings, supporting the calibration of validation scores as meaningful indicators, with low scores generally corresponding to genuine annotation errors.
 These thresholds are set to facilitate experiments and analyses in the following sections.